Account Control Systems Phone Harassment?

 Are you receiving any harassing phone calls from any of the following numbers?

 If the answer is yes, then you are receiving calls from a known ACS number.
 You may be a victim of ACS phone harassment.
 If you have been contacted by ACS, it is important to know your rights and seek legal support to protect yourself.
 The list above is not all the numbers that ACS uses.
-The calls can be from a different number and it still be Account Control Systems calling you.
+The calls can be from different phone numbers and it still be Account Control Systems calling you.
 If you have already paid the debt but are still receiving calls, you should inform ACS and keep records of your payments to ensure your account is properly acknowledged.
 Contact our office right away so we can start the process to stop ACS from calling you illegally.
 Above all, no one should live with harassment!

 Better Business Bureau Ratings